e00E/Youtube-to-Soundcloud/README.md

 This program exports Youtube playlists to Soundcloud playlists and is meant to run without user interaction.
 When run, it will copy the audio of new videos in the Youtube playlists to the corresponding Soundcloud playlists.

 # Installation
-Install [Python](https://www.python.org/downloads/).
-If you are using the release Windows binary, install a 64 bit version of Python.
-Make sure you tick the `add python to PATH` option during installation.
+Install [youtube-dl](https://rg3.github.io/youtube-dl/download.html).
+If you are using the Windows release, download Windows_exe via the previous link and put youtube-dl.exe in this applicaiton's folder.

-Run `pip install youtube-dl soundcloud six` to install required python dependencies.

 Youtube-dl might require [FFmpeg](https://ffmpeg.org/download.html) to correctly process some videos.
-If you are using the release Windows binary, download ffmpeg and put ffmpeg.exe in this application's folder.
+If you are using the Windows release, download ffmpeg (at the time of writing the current version is [here](http://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-3.3.2-win64-static.zip)) and put ffmpeg.exe in this application's folder.

 # Configuration
 The following files need to be edited before using the program: